kyma-project/kyma/docs/serverless/08-03-bind-service-instance.md

    - The **spec.serviceBindingRef** and **spec.usedBy** fields are required. **spec.serviceBindingRef** points to the ServiceBinding you have just created and **spec.usedBy** points to the Function.
 More specifically, **spec.usedBy** refers to the name of the Function and the cluster-specific [UsageKind CR](/components/service-catalog/#custom-resource-usage-kind) (`kind: serverless-function`) that defines how Secrets should be injected to your Function when creating a ServiceBinding.

    - The **spec.parameters.envPrefix.name** field is optional.
-It adds a prefix to all environment variables injected in a Secret to the Function when creating a ServiceBinding.
-In our example, **envPrefix** is `REDIS_`, so all environmental variables will follow the `REDIS_{env}` naming pattern.
+On creating a ServiceBinding, it adds a prefix to all environment variables injected in a Secret to the Function.
+In our example, **envPrefix** is `REDIS_`, so all environment variables will follow the `REDIS_{env}` naming pattern.

      > **TIP:** It is considered good practice to use **envPrefix**.
 In some cases, a Function must use several instances of a given ServiceClass.
 Prefixes allow you to distinguish between instances and make sure that one Secret does not overwrite another one.